lexach91/team9-Jan2023-CI-hackathon/README.md

 ### Media
 The images were sourced from pexels.com
-The about background was sourced from vectorstock.com ​
+The about background was sourced from vectorstock.com The icon was created by sourcing an image from clker.com ​
 ### Acknowledgements
 Thank you to http://www.flightstats.com/ for providing flight information.